For the past several years, the conversation around personal growth has centered on habits.

 Make completion visible instead of assumed.

-Let AI help you design the mission, then use a system that helps you execute it consistently until it is complete.
+Let AI help you design the plan, then use a system that helps you execute it consistently until it becomes real progress.

 Where D/R fits